mrengler/mrengler.github.io/_pages/projects.md

 ## Cyence

 One of the more fun whitepapers I've written was at Cyence, a startup in the cyber insurance space.
-I researched and drafted a [realistic threat scenario](https://www.aon.com/reinsurance/gimo/20181025-gimo-cyber) for an attack on a dam, through its ICS systems.
+I researched and drafted a [realistic threat scenario](https://www.aon.com/reinsurance/gimo/20181025-gimo-cyber) for an attack on a dam through its industrial control systems (ICS).

 ## Miscellaneous